gis-ops/tutorials/wordpress/WP_SpatialPlugin.md

 Your WordPress installation can be remote on a server or local and natively on the host or in a Docker container.
 That's entirely up to you.
 However, we do recommend doing it locally with Docker, as you'll need to do quite a bit of PHP programming in the `wp-content/plugins` folder.
 So you'll need the files offline, plus you don't want to litter your precious environment with the likes of PHP ;)

 For convenience, we include a `docker-compose.yml` which you can run to setup a bare-metal WordPress installation and exposes the `wp-content` directory, so you can start developing instantly with the IDE of your choice.
-See [*7 Final plugin*](#7-final-plugin) for details on installation via `docker-compose`.
+Upon `docker-compose up -d`, a new directory `./wp-content` will be available, which contains most WordPress files and most importantly the `plugins` directory.

+To be able to develop in this directory, you'll need to change the permissions of `wp-content`: `sudo chmod -R 777 wp-content` (no worries, it's just localhost!).

+WordPress is now available on http://localhost:8090.
+If you haven't done so already, go through the installation process now.
+Once installed, you need to **change the permalinks settings** to enable "normal" access to the REST API.
+In *Settings* ► *Permalinks*, switch to the *Post name* URL structure.
+Just to see if it works, call http://localhost:8090/wp-json, which should give you the full API specifications.

 ## 2 WP GeoMeta Plugin